Information Security Definitions

 Spear phishing is a malicious email spoofing attack that targets a specific organization or individual, seeking unauthorized access to sensitive information.

-Speculative risk is a category of risk that can be taken on voluntarily and will either result in a profit or loss.
+Speculative risk is a type of risk the risk-taker takes on voluntarily and will result in some degree of profit or loss.

 Spyware is a type of malicious software -- or malware -- that is installed on a computing device without the end user's knowledge.